ashubham/key-sequence/README.md

 [![NPM](https://nodei.co/npm/key-sequence.png?downloads=true&stars=true&downloadRank=true)](https://www.npmjs.org/package/key-sequence)

-A featherweight utility to detect a sequence of key presses or a key stream, and call the supplied callback.
+A featherweight utility to detect a sequence of key presses or a stream, and call the supplied callback.
 Fast!

 ### Usage